aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-2.md

 *The Montague Boys think Romeo was still with Rosaline last night.
 Why do you think Romeo doesn't tell them the truth*

-Two lovers from different families, whos families fight all the time.
+Two lovers from different families, whose families fight all the time.
 Why wouldn't you want them to know the truth?

 *Who teases the Nurse and Why?*